ahmadrazacdx/neuro-scope/README.md

 ### Foundational Inspirations

-**Geoffrey Hinton** - The "Godfather of Deep Learning" whose groundbreaking work on neural networks, backpropagation, and deep learning architectures laid the foundation for modern AI.
+- **Geoffrey Hinton** - The _Godfather of Deep Learning_ whose groundbreaking work on neural networks, backpropagation, and deep learning architectures laid the foundation for modern AI.
 His decades of research have made frameworks like NeuroScope possible.

-**Andrej Karpathy** ([karpathy](https://github.com/karpathy)) - For his pioneering work on granular mastery and educational transparency in deep learning.
+- **Andrej Karpathy** ([@karpathy](https://github.com/karpathy)) - For his pioneering work on granular mastery and educational transparency in deep learning.
 His philosophy of "building neural networks from scratch" has been instrumental in shaping NeuroScope's educational approach and commitment to algorithmic transparency.

+- **Jeremy Howard** ([@jph00](https://github.com/jph00)) - For his his innovative approach to making complex machine learning concepts accessible.
+His work has inspired NeuroScope's philosophy of combining educational clarity with production-grade performance and simplicity of use.

-**Deep Learning (MIT Press, 2016)** ([Goodfellow et al.](https://www.deeplearningbook.org/)) .
+- **Deep Learning (MIT Press, 2016)** ([Goodfellow et al.](https://www.deeplearningbook.org/)) .
 This seminal work provided the theoretical foundation and mathematical rigor that underlies NeuroScope's diagnostic capabilities and research-validated implementations.

-**Jeremy Howard** ([jph00](https://github.com/jph00)) - For his his innovative approach to making complex machine learning concepts accessible.
-His work has inspired NeuroScope's philosophy of combining educational clarity with production-grade performance and simplicity of use.

 ### Technical Contributions

-**Muhammad Talha** ([mtalhacdx](https://github.com/mtalhacdx)) - For the elegant logo design and visual identity that captures NeuroScope's beauty of simplicity.
+- **Muhammad Talha** ([@mtalhacdx](https://github.com/mtalhacdx)) - For the elegant logo design and visual identity that captures NeuroScope's beauty of simplicity.

-**GitHub Copilot (Claude Sonnet 4)** - For invaluable assistance in documentation generation, comprehensive test suite development, workflows optimization, and guidance throughout the development process.
+- **GitHub Copilot (Claude Sonnet 4)** - For invaluable assistance in documentation generation, comprehensive test suite development, workflows optimization, and guidance throughout the development process.